 Look carefully at how you can reduce costs with your supplies.
 At Kona Impact, we used to use a just-in-time system for ordering our printing materials.
 This kept our inventory costs low—a good thing—but we paid for it dearly in FedEx costs.
 We now are willing to tolerate higher levels of inventory if we can buy a palette of materials and save greatly on shipping.
 Consider buying paper in bulk at Costco and find ways to buy in bulk to reduce unit costs.
 Possible savings: $1-$10,000.

 Have the right people do the right jobs.
 All employees don’t have the same skill sets and costs.
-Consider hiring a young, low cost employee for the some of the manual labor or small tasks.
+Consider hiring a young, low-cost employee for some of the manual labor or small tasks.
 Many small business owners have a hard time delegating and letting low-cost workers do low-margin work.
-As a result, they end of doing a lot of tasks that add very little to the business’ profitability.
+As a result, they end up doing a lot of tasks that add very little to the business’s profitability.
 Possible savings: A lot!

 Just for the sake of comparison, if you increase your sales by 10% for your Kona business, you will only see $6,000 in extra in your pocket ($300,000 x 10% = $30,000 additional revenue – 80% costs = +$6,000).
 Compare that to the $24,000 if you can lower your expense by 10%!
 All things being equal, cutting expenses and maintaining revenue will have a greater impact on your financial success.
 The best outcome, of course, is to grow revenue and cut expenses!